hankrugg/BellChoir/README.md

 # BellChoir Project

 The BellChoir project is a Java application that allows users to load and play songs using predefined musical notes.
-It provides functionality for loading songs from text files, playing them using audio playback, and handling various.
+It provides functionality for loading songs from text files, playing them using audio playback, and handling various errors in song files.

 ## Features